Enrol for the first time

 If you need help to enrol we have Frequently Asked Questions, videos and guides plus staff to support you through the process.

-Check out the computing, connectivity and capability requirements before enrolling.
+Check out the computing requirements before enrolling.
 Not being able to meet these requirements may have an effect on your ability to enrol and later fully engage with Deakin learning experiences.

 There are also many ways to access Deakin computers on campus, including computer labs, the library and other general access areas.
 These facilities are available to students both during teaching hours and after hours.
-Instructions for locating these facilities can be found here.
+Instructions for locating these facilities can be found at IT help.

 Ensure your browser has pop-ups enabled.
 StudentConnect uses pop-ups to let you know important messages about completing a page.